 Aphid Virus Transmission

-Aphids can be a vector for spreading viruses from one plant to another.
+Aphids can be a vectors for spreading viruses from one plant to another.
 If an aphid has a plant virus on its mouthparts, it only needs to probe a plant for a few seconds or minutes to infect another plant.

 Honeydew

-Aphids produce a sticky, sugary liquid waste called honeydew which can attract other insects such as ants.
+Aphids produce a sticky, sugary liquid waste called honeydew, which can attract other insects such as ants.

 Sooty Molds